ddsky/api-league-clients/javascript/docs/TextApi.md

 //headerApiKey.apiKeyPrefix = 'Token';

 let apiInstance = new ApiLeague.TextApi();
-let text = Jim Carrey is an actor from Canada; // String | The text from which entities should be extracted. apiInstance.extractEntities(text, (error, data, response) => {
+let text = "Jim Carrey is an actor from Canada"; // String | The text from which entities should be extracted. apiInstance.extractEntities(text, (error, data, response) => {
   if (error) {
     console.error(error);